Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 The architecture is largely derived from the 3-stage pipeline used on AFTx07, with the major addition of a uop queue in between the instruction decode and execute logic.
 This allows us to split long vector operations into smaller uops that can be natively executed by our 4-wide vector execute stage.
 All instructions whether scalar or vector share the pipeline and stay strictly in order to minimize complexity.
 The load store controller serializes accesses to the cache to allow us to handle wide vector operations with our single-ported cache.
 We add a shadow copy of the vector CSRs in the decode stage to ensure that changes made by `vset*` instructions get immediately reflected in the vector instructions following them without requiring a stall.
 The shadow copy is overwritten by the primary CSRs in the mem stage whenever there is a pipeline flush.

 The design uses a 128-bit wide vector register file split into 4 32-bit wide banks.
-Each bank is coupled with a single vector execution lane which is capable of performing various vector operations at a native width of 32 bits.
-To support sub-word and mixed-width operations, each vector execution lane includes so-called alignment units that will shift and mask the data coming from and going to the vector register files to allow reuse of the native-width functional units.
+These feed 4 vector execution lane through a crossbar, each of which is capable of performing various vector operations at a native width of 32 bits.
+To support sub-word and mixed-width operations, the read crossbar shifts and masks the data coming from the vector register banks to allow reuse of the native-width functional units, and the reverse operation is applied during writeback.

 ## Software

 We have verified that we are able to generate vectorized code using the latest version of Clang/LLVM.
-GCC is in the process of adding auto-vectorization support for RVV, but the changes have not been merged into the mainline releases as of the end of 2023.
-We are able to compile Embench using Clang and see that a good number of vector instructions are generated, which indicates that we should be able to see a reasonable performance uplift in Embench.
+GCC is in the process of adding auto-vectorization support for RVV, but the changes have not been merged into the mainline releases as of May 2024.
+We were able to compile simple benchmarks based on data-parallel workloads using GCC and Clang, and were able to observe vector code generation and large performance increases over scalar versions of the same code.

-In addition, compiler support means that anyone writing code for our SoC will be able to enjoy the benefits of vector acceleration by simply setting the appropriate compiler flags, and will not need to explicitly think about writing vectorized code.
+Unfortunately, while we are able to compile Embench with vectorization enabled, the hot loops in the benchmarks end up not being vectorized.
+At least in the case of matrix multiplication, this appears to be due to potential pointer aliasing, and unfortunately there is no way for us to fix that issue without changing the benchmark code, which would sort of defeat the purpose of running a standardized benchmark suite in the first place.

+For more information on compilers and software, refer to our [Compilers documentation](rv32v_compilers.md).

+## Status
+As of May 2024, the base design is fully implemented and reasonably well verified.
+All instructions have been implemented with the exception of fixed-point instructions, which we elected to skip since compilers will never generate them and fixed-point operations are easily emulated in software.

+Additionally, the fault-only first load/store instructions aren't properly implemented, since they may fault on any access, not just the first.
+In practice, we don't expect this to be an issue since again, compilers won't generate this instructions and the behavior can probably be easily emulated in the exception handler.

+We have run several compiled microbenchmarks to test performance on embedded data-parallel applications.
+We see an uplift over 60% in most data-parallel workloads, with some workloads that have lower memory intensity showing speedups as high as 175%.
+Our assessment is that the primary bottleneck is accessing memory, since currently all accesses are serialized through a single memory port.
+Additionally, smaller element sizes still take an entire vector lane even though the lanes themselves are technically capable of processing 32 bits, and thus should be able to handle multiple smaller-sized elements with minor modifications.

+We also ran the Skywater 130 PDK synthesis flow made by the design flow team on both our updated core as well as the old 3-stage core.
+We found that frequency of both designs was comparable, while the vector design consumed around 60% more logic area when including the entire SoC.
+When isolating just the core pipeline, the increase in area was around 3.5x.
+While these area increases are significant, they are still quite manageable, especially when considering the size of the FFRAM on AFTx07.

-## Future Plans
+## Future Work

-The following is our target for the end of Spring 2024:
-- All Zve32x instructions either implemented or handled by trap-and-emulate
-- Design verified and integrated into the mainline source for AFTx08 or beyond
-- Performance evaluation relative to the base 3-stage pipeline

-The following are goals that could be pursued as time permits:
-- Add fast path for unit-strided load/stores that reads or writes the entire cache line in one cycle
-- Pipeline heavyweight functional units such as multiply/divides and move them after the mem stage to reduce hazards
-- Add hardware support for instructions that are currently trapped and emulated such as fixed point arithmetic
-- Optimize the memory subsystem for matching the bandwidth needs of the vector extension
+While we have made our best effort to verify correctness of the design as much as possible, there is still a lot more verification that needs to take place.
+Specifically, testing of edge cases, especially with interrupts and exceptions, is something that we anticipate could reveal more bugs.

+In order of expected impact, potential performance optimizations are:
+- Memory access coalescing
+- Wider data cache port
+- SIMD functional units
+- Pipelined multiplier/divider
+- Decode multiple micro-ops per cycle

+Additionally, future projects could also look into reducing area by combining multipliers and dividers across lanes and across functional units.
+Vector instructions could maintain performance by pipelining the multipliers and dividers such that the entire pipeline is still 4-stage, but multiple vector ops could be in flight in the execute stage at the same time on a single functional unit.
+This would decrease area while maintaining frequency and performance for both scalar and vector instructions.

+Finally, a larger project may be to simple make scalar instructions issue on a given vector execution lane, thus eliminating the isolated scalar pipeline entirely.
+One could even envision allowing superscalar issue of independent scalar instructions from the micro-op queue into different lanes, increasing performance further.

 ## Contributors